-Spend 6 weeks and learn to use FrameMaker like a pro.
+Learn to use FrameMaker like a pro.

-In just a few hours a week, you'll learn the techniques that allow technical communication professionals around the world to use FrameMaker to easily manage libraries of documents, and produce consistent, feature-rich documentation.
+Learn the techniques that allow technical communication professionals around the world to use FrameMaker to easily manage libraries of documents, and produce consistent, feature-rich documentation.

-This course blends live lecture, recorded material, and real-world projects.
+This course blends lecture, recorded material, and real-world projects.
 The training materials include bonus content that will take you as deep into FrameMaker as you want to go!

 Course material and features are based on the current release of FrameMaker.
 However, users of previous FrameMaker versions are welcome, and books and class files will be supplied in that format whenever possible.